 Maintain outreach with your local Chamber of Commerce and business groups.
 This will expand knowledge of your cause and assist with networking for fundraising and loan/grant resources if needed.

 Contact your Senator and House Representatives.
 They are generally willing to listen, and many representatives are open to visiting your health center and hearing your concerns directly.
 This can be a PR win for your center as well.

 Share your story on social media.
 Get the word out on how your health center is doing and how you’re being affected.

 The FQHC funding cliff is now more than a projection; HRSA funding will return at a yet to be determined time.
 The actions you take now will likely influence the rebound you are able to make once funding is re-instated.

-And, as always, if you have any additional questions or would like help with planning a strategy for your health center, you can contact FQHC Germane - We would be happy to assist.
+And, as always, if you have any additional questions or would like help with planning a strategy for your health center, the consultants at FQHC.org would be happy to assist.

 Running a successful FQHC is hard work (we know because we’ve done it!)